waffarx/WaffarAd-AndroidSDK/README.md

 ## Usage
-### Recieving Shopping trips
+### Receiving Shopping Trips
-place this line in your `onCreate` in your main acitivty.
+Place this line in your `onCreate` in your main acitivty.
 ```kotlin
        val result = WaffarAdAffiliateManager.trackAffiliateTrip(this, intent)
 ```

 `result` contains a boolean that indicates if the shopping trip is valid to track or not.

-### Post-back the order to the affiliate network, to make the user get the cashback
+### Post-back the order to the affiliate network to let the user get cashback
-Place the following after the user place his/her order successfully.
+Place the following after the user places his/her order successfully.

 ```kotlin